 Montreal's two best markets are at opposite ends of the city.
-Marché Jean-Talon is an enormous open-air produce market selling high-quality goods, including fresh and organic maple syrup which you can buy by the litre - a truly authentic Quebec gift for sweet-toothed friends back home.
-Marché Atwater is another good option; it has wonderful baked goods like artisanal breads and other fresh produce on offer.
+Marché Jean-Talon is an enormous open-air market selling high-quality goods, including fresh and organic maple syrup which you can buy by the litre, perfect as a truly authentic Quebec gift for sweet-toothed friends back home.
+Marché Atwater is another good option: it has wonderful baked goods like artisanal breads and other fresh produce on offer.

 The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street which attracts trendy stores and their customers.
 You can also find the iconic shopping centre Faubourg Ste-Catherine near here.

 For unique Montreal gifts, don't miss the Canadian Guild of Crafts Québec, which sells aboriginal art and local artisan works.
 This is a good place to pick up classic Canadian souvenirs like furs and Native Indian crafts like dream weavers, polished stone jewellery, leather goods, and musical instruments.
 Another must-visit is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops that are well worth visiting.

 Become our Montreal Travel Expert